-Nervousness and fear are part of our historic, adaptive, survival biology?
-It’s kept many life forms alive for thousands of years – escaping or defeating predators.
+Nervousness and fear are part of human historic, adaptive, survival biology.
+It’s kept many life forms alive for thousands of years, helping with escaping or defeating predators.

 Fear is a complicated emotional and physiological response to uncertainty, threat and danger.
-It can be very constructive – alerting us to potential harm and triggering the chemical reactions our bodies need to respond quickly to ensure safety.
+It can be very constructive where it alerts you to potential harm and triggers the chemical reactions our bodies need to respond quickly to ensure safety.

-Clearly, this survival mechanism is valuable but rarely needed in contemporary life.
-It won’t help if you run out of the room or attack the interviewer!
-For most contemporary challenges we need to pay attention to what we are thinking and how we are interpreting the situation to not trigger unnecessary fear and nervous discomfort.
+Nervousness is a survival mechanism that is valuable but rarely needed in contemporary life.
+It won’t help if you run out of the room or attack the interviewer.
+For most contemporary challenges you need to pay attention to what you're are thinking and how we are interpreting the situation to not trigger unnecessary fear and nervous discomfort.